 Value Added Tax:

-It is customary for the taxes to be shared equally between buyer and seller unless otherwise agreed upon.
+Value Added Tax is a transfer tax payable on conveyances, assignments or transfers of all real property at the rates below for Bahamian citizens or Bahamian permanent residents.
+It is customary for the Value Added Tax to be shared equally between the buyer and seller unless otherwise agreed upon.

 Real Property Tax: